Cover of Paradise Lost

 John Milton's Paradise Lost is the greatest epic poem in the English language, retelling the biblical story of the Fall of Man with a grandeur and psychological complexity that transformed Satan into one of literature's most compelling figures.
 Milton's declared ambition to "justify the ways of God to men" produced a work of staggering intellectual and poetic power.

 Milton composed Paradise Lost while blind during the Restoration, having served as a senior official under Oliver Cromwell's Commonwealth.
-William Blake's famous observation that Milton was "of the Devil's party without knowing it" reflects the poem's extraordinary achievement in making Satan a figure of tragic grandeur.
-The work remains a core text in English literature programs at Princeton and Oxford.
+William Blake's famous observation that Milton was "of the Devil's party without knowing it" reflects the poem's striking achievement in making Satan a figure of tragic grandeur.

 Revolution & Reason, c.
 1651-1689